 "The Pope, Bishop of Rome and Peter's successor, "is the perpetual and visible source and foundation of the unity both of the bishops and of the whole company of the faithful."
 "For the Roman Pontiff, by reason of his office as Vicar of Christ, and as pastor of the entire Church has full, supreme, and universal power over the whole Church, a power which he can always exercise unhindered."
 (CCC # 882)

-There is no scriptural basis for saying that the pope is the vicar of Christ.
-He is our Savior.
-He is our Mediator.
-Jesus Christ is our blameless High Priest, and is therefore superior to the Old Testament priesthood.
+There is no scriptural basis for saying that the pope is the Vicar of Christ.
+Jesus is our Savior and our Mediator.
+Jesus Christ is our blameless High Priest.
+He is therefore superior to the Old Testament priesthood.
 He set forth an everlasting covenant of grace for all those who place their trust in Him.
 Christ is our substitute and representative before God.
-No mere man is capable of carrying on the tasks that Jesus has taken upon Himself.
+There exists no earthly representative who can carry on any of the tasks that He has taken upon Himself.

 "In the Roman Empire as reorganized by Emperor Diocletian (reigned 284–305), the vicarius was an important official, and the title remained in use for secular officials in the Middle Ages.
 In the Roman Catholic Church, “vicar of Christ” became the special designation of the popes starting in the 8th century, and eventually it replaced the older title of “vicar of St. Peter.”

-A proper understanding of the work of the Holy Spirit and the Lord Jesus Christ contradicts the doctrine of the Papacy.
-The title "vicar of Christ" is simply one of many unbiblical titles that the pope has used to extol himself.
+The title "Vicar of Christ" is simply one of many unbiblical titles that the pope has used to extol himself.